arabaya3/Agent--test/Core_Pipline/README.md

 - 403 Forbidden / access denied
   - Ensure the app has the exact application permissions listed above, and that admin consent has been granted in Azure Portal.
   - App-only tokens must target a specific user with `/users/{DEFAULT_USER_ID}/...`; set `DEFAULT_USER_ID` in `.env`.
-  - For transcript/attendance, double-check `OnlineMeetings.Read.All` and `OnlineMeetingTranscript.Read.All` application permissions.
+  - For attendance (application), confirm `OnlineMeetings.Read.All`.
+  - For transcript (delegated), confirm the delegated scopes include `OnlineMeetings.Read` and `OnlineMeetingTranscript.Read.All`.
+The tool filters out reserved scopes automatically.

 - 404 Not found for messages/events/files
   - Confirm `DEFAULT_USER_ID` points to the correct mailbox/OneDrive account and that the resource exists in that tenant.